Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Every time.

-The softest G.
+The softest Giron.

 Jacob Giron.

-Jacob Hiron.
+Jacob Jiron.

-Giron, son.
+Jiron, son.

-Jacob is a.k.a.
+Jacob is a K.

-JFK's long-lost son, Mr. Resident.
+JFK's long lost son, Mr. Resident.

 Mr. Resident.